 - By bus: Direct buses leave from Barcelona Sants and take 1:15 hours.

-- By train: The train from Barcelona’s Sants station will get you to Tarragona in just over an hour.
+- By train: The trains from Barcelona’s Sants station will get you to Tarragona in 35 to 65 minutes.

 9. Sant Feliu de Guíxols – Cork, Parties, and Rocky Beaches